We don’t support this browser anymore.

 The medical device maker operates through three segments; Orthopaedics - offering hip and knee replacements, Sports Medicine - a soft tissue repair business, and Wound Management - providing materials to manage injuries and prevent infection.

-The Orthopaedics division has been something of a problem child for the group and it’s encouraging to now see growth consistently above historical levels.
+The Orthopaedics division has been a problem child for the group, hampered by a lack of scale.
 Operational improvements have had some success in overseas markets and there’s hope that can be replicated in the US.

-An ageing population and as well as growing affluence in emerging markets are both tailwinds for growth in surgical procedures.
+An ageing population and growing affluence in emerging markets are both tailwinds for surgical procedure growth.
 But Smith & Nephew is not just sitting and waiting for the market to drive its sales growth.
-It's continuing to develop, acquire and launch new products, cross-sell its wide product range across its territories, and introduce existing products into new areas of treatment.
+It's continuing to develop, acquire, and launch new products, cross-sell its wide product range across its territories, and introduce existing products into new areas of treatment.

 We see innovation as its biggest weapon for targeting higher market share.
-In Orthopaedics, new product lines and capabilities are being added to the CORI robotic surgery platform, where the group is seeing accelerated adoption by clinicians.
-Another area where the group is a thought leader is negative pressure wound therapy.
-Here, the Group’s products continue to evolve as management target a multi-year growth opportunity.
+The group’s negative pressure wound therapy products continue to evolve as management targets a multi-year growth opportunity.
 Its regenerative therapies for sports injuries are also seeing strong sales momentum.

 But while there are some structural growth opportunities, the group does face some challenges.